SunDi3yansyah/ip-lookup/README.md

 #### PHP and HTML

-If use PHP required `ip.sql` import your database server, example i'am using MariaDB/MySQL
+If use PHP required `schema/db.sql` import your database server, example i'am using MariaDB/MySQL

 If you want to using other database server, you need schema like this: